mastercoin-MSC/install-msc/docs/pages/obelisk.rst

 Repeat this process for each worker you wish to start.

+Working Notes/Tips:

-Press CTRL-C and wait if you want to stop the worker.
+* Press CTRL-C and wait if you want to stop the worker.

-You can see the output using 'tail -f debug.log' in each workers directory.
+* You can see the output using 'tail -f debug.log' in each workers directory.

-*Tip: Running multiple workers is good for redundancy in case one crashes or has problems.*
+* Running multiple workers is good for redundancy in case one crashes or has problems.

 .. _clients: